All Episodes

 I know he was younger.

-You have uh Tamir Rice.
+You have Tamir Rice.

-How many examples you'll say, it's really this simple.
+You'll say, it's really this simple.

-The left will say the common denominator is black.
+The left will say, the common denominator is black.

 It's being black in America, right?